 08 March 2018

-Inspired by the research residencies that form part of Collecting as Practice, this evening will explore the colonial history of collecting within the UK, the ethical status of objects in British museums, and curatorial and artistic strategies to continue to collect and create new international understandings.
+Inspired by the research residencies that form part of Collecting as Practice, this evening will explore the colonial history of collecting within the UK, and curatorial and artistic strategies to continue to collect and create new meaning for collections both in the UK and internationally.

 13 March 2018

-During his residency, collector Sultan Al Qassemi uses Ala Younis’s exhibition at Delfina Foundation as a starting point to discuss the shared responsibility of artists and collectors in revising Western notions of art history through collecting and scholarship.
+During his residency at Delfina Foundation, collector Sultan Sooud Al Qassemi uses Ala Younis’s current exhibition at Delfina as a starting point to discuss current research and practice around Modernisms in art, architecture and urban space.

 15 March 2018

-Sultan Sooud Al-Qassemi (UAE), Mimi Brown (Hong Kong/USA), Haro Cumbusyan (Turkey), Mark Dion (USA), Lucie Drdova (Czech Republic), Anton Lapov (Ukraine), Chanon Kenji Praepipatmongkol (Thailand), Katia Sowels (France), Nadine Siegert (Germany), Santiago Villanueva (Argentina)
+Sultan Sooud Al Qassemi (UAE), Mimi Brown (Hong Kong/USA), Haro Cumbusyan (Turkey), Mark Dion (USA), Lucie Drdova (Czech Republic), Anton Lapov (Ukraine), Chanon Kenji Praepipatmongkol (Thailand), Katia Sowels (France), Nadine Siegert (Germany), Santiago Villanueva (Argentina), Amanda Abi Khalil (Lebanon)